 And if you’re having friends or family over to watch a big game, this is definitely a recipe to try.
 It takes about 15 minutes to prep and is ready in under an hour!

-Oh, if you’re a vegetarian or vegan please check out the recipe’s notes for some quick and easy substitutions to customize my chili without sacrificing any taste!
+Oh, if you’re a vegetarian or vegan please check out the recipe’s notes for some quick and easy substitutions to customize my white bean chicken chili without sacrificing any taste!
 I promise … nobody will even guess they’re eating vegan chili!

 My White Bean Chicken Chili Recipe

 Ready to cook up a batch of my White Bean Chicken Chili?
 Then let’s get started!
 And if you try it, please let me know what you think by posting a comment below!

 - 1 to 1½ pounds uncooked chicken, diced (white and/or dark meat depending on your preference)